ThatRobin/raa_docs/docs/power_types/stat_bar.md

 [Power Type](../power_types.md).

 Defines a stat bar for the player.
-Basically holds a persistent integer value between 0, and 20, which can be modified by the [Change Stat (Entity Action Type)](../entity_actions/change_stat.md) and checked with the [Check Stat (Entity Condition Type)](../entity_conditions/check_stat.md).
+Holds a persistent integer value between 0, and 20.

 Type ID: `ra_additions:stat_bar`